 It’s a common occurrence when you’re playing Minecraft with friends to have one of them point out everything that’s happening in the surroundings quickly.
 However, sometimes you’re looking in every corner of your screen and can’t see anything besides regular hills, plains, and trees.

 What is happening, in this case, is that your friend probably has a higher FOV value than you.
-But, what precisely does this mean, and how to change FOV in Minecraft?
+But, what does this mean exactly and how do you change your FOV in Minecraft?